 }

-3.3 - Customise your links
+3.3 - Customize your links

-- Switch the editor to "Text" mode
+- Switch editor to "Text" mode

 In this case, you do not need to create a CSS class, you must act directly on the HTML tag .